Learn Dimensional Analysis

 What is physical dimension?

-A common misconception when dimensional analysis is invoked is that students mix up the subject with the number of spatial dimensions, which is not what we want to discuss here.
+A common misconception when dimensional analysis is invoked is that students mix up the subject with several spatial dimensions, which is not what we want to discuss here.
 Instead, physical dimensions refer to the type of quantity we are dealing with.
-It is related to, but not exactly the same as, what units we can use to describe a physical quantity.
+It is related to, but not the same as, what units we can use to describe a physical quantity.
 For example, a length can be measured in centimeters or inches, but an area cannot.
-Likewise, an area cannot be measured in centimeters or inches but must be measured of squared length units.
+Likewise, an area cannot be measured in centimeters or inches but must be measured in squared length units.
 It would be inconsistent to say that a table had an area of 42 cm, but it could have an area of 1.3 m##^2##.
 While a centimeter is not the same thing as an inch, they are both examples of units of length.
 In physics, the physical dimension of a quantity refers to the type of units that must be used to describe it.
 The basic construction blocks of dimensional analysis are the so-called base dimensions, this is a set of physical dimensions, which to an extent is a matter of convention, that can be used to build the physical dimension of any quantity.
 In the SI convention, there are seven base dimensions given in the following table:

 Base dimensionNotation